pcolby/dokit/README.md

   --trigger-level <level>  Set the DSO trigger level.
   --trigger-mode <mode>    Set the DSO trigger mode.
 Supported modes are: free,
                            rising and falling.
 The default is free.
+  --window-size <samples>  Set the DSO window size.
+If not specified, a
+                           sensible value will be chosenaccording to the connect Pokit device's capabilities.
+Note, the limit is Pokit device dependant.
   -v, --version            Displays version information.

 Command: